NawasNaziru/ProductFinder/README.md

-Locate what you want to buy from marketplaces and physical stores with the help of AI - no more moving up and down in search of products.
+**ABOUT**

-This project aims to create a product that solves the issue of in-person buyers finding it difficult to locate what they want to buy from physical stores that have no online presence.
+We are a small company that solves the issue of in-person buyers finding it difficult to locate what they want to buy from physical stores that have no online presence.

+**HOW IT WORKS**
+We

+**WANT TO COLLABORATE?**
 Interested in any kind of collaboration on the project?
 Email me at nawasnaziru@gmail.com.